brhannan/sl-ksp/README.md

 The ksplib block library provides Simulink blocks that use the kRPC Python API to communicate with KSP.

+The goal of this project is to allow for controls and optical navigation algorithms (which may be written in MATLAB, Python, C, C++, or Simulink) to be tested in Kerbal Space Program, which provides the physics-based simulation and generates images.

 ## Dependencies
 Kerbal Space Program 1.5.1 (see kRPC setup video linked below)
 [krpc 0.4.8](https://krpc.github.io/krpc)